cKlee/ecpo/ecpo.md

 [ hasChronology ]: #hasChronology

 Relation between a document and a [ Chronology ].
 Having this property means that the described periodical units by the [ Chronology ] are held by someone.
-To relate a [ Chronology ] and a [ Chronology ] use [ hasSubChronology ] instead.
+To relate a [ Chronology ] and a [ Chronology ] use [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart) instead.

 	ecpo:hasChronology a owl:ObjectProperty ;
 		rdfs:label "has chronology"@en ;